amalacrino/personal-website/content/home/slider.md

 [[item]]
   title = "Hi!"
-  content = "I’m a molecular ecologist interested in insect-microorganisms and plant-microorganism interaction.
-Currently I’m working on the molecular mechanisms behind plant-microorganisms interactions and their effects on surrounding biological communities.
-I’m also interested about the role of microbial symbionts in biological invasions, and about insect-microorganisms relationship in polyphagous species." align = "center" overlay_color = "#555"  # An HTML color value. overlay_img = "tomatoes.jpg"  # Image path relative to your `static/img/` folder.
+  content = "I work on stuff that eats plants and their tiny companions" align = "center" overlay_color = "#555"  # An HTML color value. overlay_img = "tomatoes.jpg"  # Image path relative to your `static/img/` folder.